rhyst/github-editor/README.md

 1. Github Gatekeeper to relay authentication requests from your app.
 Roll your own or deploy [https://github.com/prose/gatekeeper] on your server and point `GATEKEEPERURL` at it.
 2. Relay for get requests.
-Roll your own or (link to repo with example coming soon).
+Roll your own or [use the one I made](https://github.com/rhyst/github-relay).
 3. Github App created and installed on a repository.
 Instructions [here](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) but to summarise:
     1. In your Github Profile (or an org's settings), go to Developer Settings -> Github Apps -> [New Github App](https://github.com/settings/apps/new)
     2. Fill out the fields the important ones being: